 The assisted living/rehabilitation facility loan is a type of financing designed for assisted living facilities such as a senior housing facility, retirement homes, nursing homes, and rehabilitation facilities with funding for projects that improve or expand existing assisted facilities.

-Due to the nature of these facilities, the loan may also cover healthcare-related projects, equipment, and staffing.
+Due to the nature of these facilities, loans may also cover equipment, staffing and other healthcare related projects.

 What Can You Use Assisted Living/Rehabilitation Facility Loans For?

 Assisted living and rehab facilities often need funds to:

 - First aid equipment (gloves, disinfectant, pain medication, bandages)

 - Diagnostic equipment (heart rate monitor, blood pressure monitor, scales, blood pressure cuffs, stethoscopes, pulse oximeters, thermometers)

 - Medical supplies (medication, needles, syringes)

 - Infection and sterilization equipment (hand soap and sanitizer, mask and shields, gloves, disinfecting wipes)

 - Safety equipment (patient alert devices, walkers, wheelchairs, shower seats, crutches, braces, adjustable beds, alarms)